richardjung64/CS-307-Team-25/README.md

 ##Built With

-Android Studio - The IDE and SDK was used
+* Android Studio - The IDE and SDK was used
-AWS - Services like AWS S3 and their SDK used
+* AWS - Services like AWS S3 and their SDK

 ##Authors
 * Richard Jung